A Distributed Algorithm for Solving Positive Definite Linear Equations over Networks with Membership Dynamics: Introduction

 Given its broad applications, problem \eqref{eq:sumPz=sumqintro} has received considerable attention in the literature.
-Most of the studies, however, focus on the special case of distributed averaging, as is evident by the rich collection of continuous-time \cite{Olfati-Saber04, Cortes06, Tahbaz-Salehi07b}, discrete-time synchronous \cite{Kempe03, Olfati-Saber04, XiaoL04, Scherber05, Kingston06, Olshevsky06, Tahbaz-Salehi07b, XiaoL07, Fagnani08, ZhuM08, Olshevsky09, Oreshkin10, Tahbaz-Salehi10}, and discrete-time asynchronous \cite{Tsitsiklis84, Boyd06, CaoM06, ChenJY06, Moallemi06, Mehyar07, Fagnani08, LuJ12} algorithms that are available to date.
+Most of the studies, however, focus on the special case of average consensus, as is evident by the rich collection of continuous-time (e.g., \cite{Olfati-Saber04, Cortes06}), discrete-time synchronous (e.g., \cite{Olfati-Saber04, Fagnani08, Olshevsky09, Oreshkin10, Tahbaz-Salehi10}), and discrete-time asynchronous (e.g., \cite{Tsitsiklis84, Boyd06, ChenJY06, Fagnani08, LuJ12}) algorithms that are available to date.
 Nonetheless, a few distributed algorithms devoted to the regular case of \eqref{eq:sumPz=sumqintro} with arbitrary $n$ and $P_i$'s have been proposed, including the continuous-time algorithm from \cite{Spanos05c}, which computes the solution $z$ to \eqref{eq:sumPz=sumqintro} by exploiting the positive definiteness of the $P_i$'s, and the two discrete-time synchronous, average-consensus-based algorithms from \cite{XiaoL05, XiaoL06}, which do so by element-wise averaging the $P_i$'s and $q_i$'s.
+Moreover, since problem \eqref{eq:sumPz=sumqintro} can be viewed as an unconstrained convex quadratic program, it may be solved using existing distributed convex optimization algorithms, including for example the quantized cyclic incremental \cite{Rabbat05}, subgradient-plus-consensus \cite{Nedic09}, primal-dual subgradient \cite{ZhuM12}, zero-gradient-sum \cite{LuJ12b}, adaptive penalty-based \cite{Towfic14}, and mixed-continuous/ [0]discrete-time \cite{Kia15} algorithms.
+There is also a related line of work that focuses on solving linear equations $Pz=q$ over an agent network, where each agent knows certain rows of $P$ and $q$ (e.g., \cite{MouS15}).